SparrowGlobal/httpxx/README.md

 * SuperRare tokens

    All artworks on SuperRare are unique 1-of-1 NFTs.
 Please follow the link from OpenSea to SuperRare to bid on any of these artworks.
-Offers on OpenSea will not be considered at this time as it does not yet enforce the artist's royalty that is part of the SuperRare contract.
+Offers on OpenSea cannot be considered at this time as it does not yet support the artist's royalty that is part of the SuperRare contract.